 To conclude, observe that the index of $K_i$ in $G_i$ is at most $n^n$ and moreover, there is a first-order formula which only depends on $n$ that defines $K_i$.
 Hence, such a formula defines a subgroup $K$ of $G$ which has index at most $n^n$ and is also nilpotent of class two.

 \begin{lemma} Let $G$ be a pseudo-finite group admitting a definable involutory automorphism $\alpha$ with $|C_G(\alpha)|\le n$ for some natural number $n$ and let $N$ be a definable $\alpha$-invariant subgroup of finite index.
-If $N$ is nilpotent of class two, then there is a definable finite index subgroup $H$ of $N$ which is normal in $G$ and such that $H'$ is contained in $C_G(\alpha)$. \end{lemma}

-\proof Consider the group $[N,\alpha]$, a definable subgroup of $N$ of index at most $n$ by Lemma \ref{LemInvComm}.
+If $N$ is nilpotent of class two, then there is a definable finite index subgroup $H$ of $N$ which is normal in $G$ and such that $H'$ is contained in $C_G(\alpha)$. \end{lemma} \begin{proof} Consider the group $[N,\alpha]$, a definable subgroup of $N$ of index at most $n$ by Lemma \ref{LemInvComm}.
 As $\alpha$ inverts any element of the form $x^{-1}x^\alpha$ with $x$ in $N$, for any two elements $u$ and $v$ of these form we have that

 since $[N,\alpha]'$ is central in $N$.
 Moreover, as the latter is generated by the commutator elements of elements of the form $x^{-1}x^\alpha$, we deduce that $[N,\alpha]'$ is fixed pointwise by $\alpha$.
-Hence, to conclude the proof it is enough to take the intersection of the finitely many conjugates of $[N,\alpha]$ in $G$, which yields a definable normal subgroup with the desired properties.
+Hence, to conclude the proof it is enough to take the intersection of the finitely many conjugates of $[N,\alpha]$ in $G$, which yields a definable normal subgroup with the desired properties. \end{proof}

 Now we state and prove Hartley and Meixner's result for pseudo-finite groups.